 The migration of the content from the old site at telephonesuk.co.uk has now been completed to this site.
 This new site offers a fresh new look with higher quality pictures, presented with an improved style.
 The site is hosted on a modern WordPress platform which is mobile friendly and has SSL security.
-There is still some work in terms of resizing images and adding some more text to be completed, which is an ongoing task.
+It is an ongoing process to add more images and information to further enhance the site.
 The old site has now been decommissioned so please bookmark the URL for this site.

 The Telephones UK website was first published in February 2002 and is now nineteen years old.
-It now consists of over fifty pages and contains well in excess of 2500 pictures and information.
-It covers a wide range of old telephones, newer telephones, cordless telephones, telephone kiosks, telephone systems, answering machines, sockets and other miscellaneous pieces of equipment that have been supplied by the General Post Office, Post Office Telephones or by British Telecom, including user guides.
+It now consists of over sixty pages and contains well in excess of 2700 pictures and information.
+It covers a wide range of old telephones, newer telephones, cordless telephones, telephone kiosks, telephone systems, answering machines, sockets and other miscellaneous pieces of equipment that have been supplied by the General Post-Office, Post-Office Telephones or by British Telecom, including user guides.
 There is also a section about old dialling codes, with particular emphasis on the Birmingham area as well as a page which has around 300 old dial labels.
 Not to mention approximately two hundred and fifty BT user guides.

 Many of the photographs shown are taken from my own collection of old telephones, others belong to friends who kindly let me take photos.
 Many other people have kindly contributed pictures for the site.
 A brief description is given with the year (or approximate year) of manufacture of the telephone illustrated, not its first release date.
 I am also adding further details about each phone when I have the opportunity.
 My thanks and appreciation go to all the folk that have kindly contributed to the site.
 All contributors are now listed on the Acknowledgements page.